PennyLaneAI/pennylane/doc/introduction/pulse.rst

     representing the :class:`~.ParametrizedHamiltonian` is needed, the initialized :class:`~.ParametrizedHamiltonian` must be called with fixed parameters and time.

-Defining a ``ParametrizedHamiltonian`` requires coefficients and operators.
+Defining a :class:`~.ParametrizedHamiltonian` requires coefficients and operators.
 In the example below, we define a Hamiltonian with a single drift term, and two parametrized terms.

 .. code-block:: python